A Set-Sequence Model for Time Series: Related Literature

 \section{Related Literature}

-Traditional approaches to modeling multiple time series have relied on, for example, Vector Autoregressive (VAR) models \cite{88b5a24f-f69b-397a-bc87-27f2b49c5503}, which scale quadratically in the cross-sectional dimension.
-Linear factor models \cite{7b0a91c7-827c-3a98-b60f-2fdc38fae890, doi:10.1198/073500102317351921, stock2011dynamic, stock2002forecasting, bok2018macroeconomic} offer an improvement, greatly reducing dimensionality compared to classical VAR approaches.
-While these linear models struggle with non-linear dependencies, deep learning approaches to factor modeling \cite{pmlr-v97-wang19k} have emerged to address non-linearities, though they still require retraining when new units are introduced.
+Traditional methods for modeling multiple time series include Vector Autoregressive (VAR) models~\cite{88b5a24f-f69b-397a-bc87-27f2b49c5503}, which scale quadratically in the cross-sectional dimension.
+Linear factor models~\cite{7b0a91c7-827c-3a98-b60f-2fdc38fae890, doi:10.1198/073500102317351921, stock2011dynamic} reduce dimensionality but struggle with non-linear dependencies.
+Deep learning-based factor models~\cite{pmlr-v97-wang19k} address this limitation, yet require retraining when new units are introduced.

+Recent deep learning architectures for time series, though powerful, are typically not designed to exploit cross-sectional exchangeability as they rely on the specific identities of the units and do not scale to arbitrary units at inference.
+Models like iTransformer~\cite{liu2024itransformerinvertedtransformerseffective} and TimeMixer~\cite{wang2024timemixer} focus on fixed variates or multiscale temporal patterns, respectively.
+Some approaches model cross-sectional exchangeability more directly, using Gaussian Copulas~\cite{salinas2019highdimensionalmultivariateforecastinglowrank} or low-rank matrix factorization~\cite{NEURIPS2019_3a0844ce}, but these impose restrictive assumptions or require refitting when units change.
+Permutation-invariant architectures such as Deep Sets~\cite{DBLP:journals/corr/ZaheerKRPSS17} and Set Transformers~\cite{lee2019set} model unordered collections effectively, but are designed for static sets and lack temporal structure.
+They can handle a set of sequences, but our setting contains additional structure: the sequences live on a shared time axis.
+Our work introduces a novel dynamic architecture that applies set-based modeling \emph{at each time step}, enabling scalable and expressive handling of high-dimensional, time-indexed cross-sections.

+Graph Neural Networks~\cite{4700287} offer a flexible framework for modeling cross-sectional dependencies, especially when an explicit relational graph is available.
+However, in large-scale applications such as mortgage risk prediction—with hundreds of thousands of loans—inferring a reliable dependency graph is challenging and computationally costly, even if the graph is learned as part of the objective~\cite{wu2020connectingdotsmultivariatetime}.
+In contrast, the \setseq model sidesteps this requirement by learning latent cross-sectional structure directly from observed features.